silentorb/marloth-story/books/fairytale/part5.md

 Up to that point the reflection had been smiling, but suddenly the smile turned into a snarl.
 The reflection slammed its fist against the mirror.

-"I want to hurt her, and if I want to hurt her then so do you!"
+"I want her, and if I want her then so do you!"
 He hit the mirror again.

 It began to crack.